Business Law at Western

 - A Canadian First: Corporate Law Available as a First-Year Elective

-Since the 2015-16 academic year, Western Law has offered first-year students the option of taking Corporate Law in the Winter Term.
+Western Law offers first-year students the option of taking Corporate Law in the Winter Term.
 This option, unique among Canadian law schools, allows interested students to begin taking more advanced courses immediately in the fall of second year.

-- JD/MBA and JD/HBA Degree Programs with Richard Ivey School of Business
+- JD/MBA and HBA/JD Degree Programs with the Ivey Business School

-The Richard Ivey School of Business at the University of Western Ontario is one of the world’s leading business schools, and Western Law regularly collaborates with our colleagues at the Ivey School.
-Western Law, for example, offers two joint programs with the Ivey School: the Concurrent HBA/JD program and the JD/MBA program which, we are proud to say, was the first three-year JD/MBA program offered in Canada.
+The Ivey Business School of Business at Western University is one of the world’s leading business schools, and Western Law regularly collaborates with our colleagues at Ivey.
+Western Law and the Ivey Business School offer two joint programs: the Concurrent HBA/JD program and the JD/MBA program which, we are proud to say, was the first three-year JD/MBA program offered in Canada.

 - Western Business Law Clinic